Dropsoft-soft/NFT-Claimer/README.md

 ## Settings
-User data contains `config.py` proxies on/off and other settings
+User data contains `config.py` proxies on/off and other settings Has ability to mint random NFT for base summer campain

 ## Installation
 Intall software via git and pull latest changes every day.